 Number 1: Ptarmigan

-Claiming its place as the #1 snow and cold adapting expert is the ptarmigan − birds so tough they don’t flee the frost, they embrace it!
+Claiming its place as the #1 snow and cold-adapting expert is the ptarmigan, a bird so tough that they don’t flee the frost, they embrace it!
 Only three species worldwide turn completely white.
 Legs even sprout winter feathers all the way to talons to prevent cold conduction into their systems.
 The layered feathering they’re equipped with provides world-class insulation that allows them to happily inhabit areas reaching staggering lows (think 60 below zero!) without succumbing to deadly exposure.
-Ptarmigans pull off an amazing hot-blooded existence in regions classified among earth’s most unforgiving winter environments.
+Ptarmigans pull off an amazing hot-blooded existence in regions classified among Earth’s most unforgiving winter environments.

 Thriving in Subzero Splendor: